William Edward Ayrton

 William Edward Ayrton, FRS (14 September 1847 – 8 November 1908) was an English physicist and electrical engineer.

 Life

 Early life and education

-Ayrton was born in London, the son of Edward Nugent Ayrton, a barrister, and educated at University College School and University College, London.
-He later studied under Lord Kelvin at Glasgow.
+Ayrton was born in London, the son of Edward Nugent Ayrton, a barrister and Anna Sophia Cubitt.
+He became interested in mathematics and studied at University College School and University College, graduating in 1867.
+He then spent a year studying telegraphic techniques under Sir William Thomson (later Lord Kelvin) at the University of Glasgow.

 India (1868–1872)

-In 1868, Ayrton went to Bengal in the service of the Indian Government Telegraph department, where he invented a method of detecting faults in lines, which was of great benefit in the maintenance of the overland communications network.Returning to England, Ayrton married Matilda Chaplin.
+In 1868, Ayrton went to Bengal in the service of the Indian Government Telegraph department, where he invented a method of detecting faults in lines, which was of great benefit in the maintenance of the overland communications network.
+Returning to England, Ayrton married his cousin Matilda Chaplin, and assisted William Thomson and Fleeming Jenkin in engineering work for the Great Western Telegraph Cable in 1872-73.

 Japan (1873–1879)

 In 1873, Ayrton accepted an invitation from the Japanese government as Chair of Natural Philosophy and Telegraphy at the new Imperial College of Engineering, Tokyo.
 He advised the college's architect on the design of the laboratory and demonstration rooms, and is credited with introducing the electric arc light to Japan in 1878.
+In between classes Ayrton worked closely with his mechanical engineering colleague, John Perry, in novel electrical researches However, his main role at the College was to train the first generation of Japanese telegraphic engineers, including the staff of the new government-run Telegraph Department.